Harithik-Rai/Projects/Wearable-Stress-Performance-Regression/data/raw/readme.md

 - Sampling frequency of the arrays are given with the structs
 - The dataset contains two female and eight male participants, however the gender is not mentioned for the purpose of deidentification

-IMPORTANT: The Data.zip file is setup using Git LFS